chrisheuberger/nationbuilder-guide/customizing/index.md

 ### Conditionals

-Conditionals, or "if statements", are when you say, "I'll do this under one condition."
+Conditionals, or "if statements," are when you say, "I'll do this under one condition."
 Let’s begin with a few basic if statements.

 {% highlight html %}{% raw %}
 {% if user.name == 'Mika' }